orsifrancesco/instagram-without-api-node/README.md

   3. Select "Headers" bar
   4. Be sure the file is Request Method "POST" (if it is "OPTIONS" search the other "timeline/" file in the list)
   5. Scroll down and select "Request Headers" tab
-  6. Copy all the code after the word "cookie: " and paste it on `$cookie` variable
+  6. Copy all the code after the word "cookie: " and paste it on `_cookie` variable
-  7. Copy all the code after the word "user-agent: " and paste it on `$userAgent` variable
+  7. Copy all the code after the word "user-agent: " and paste it on `_userAgent` variable
-  8. Copy all the code after the word "x-ig-app-id: " and paste it on `$xIgAppId` variable
+  8. Copy all the code after the word "x-ig-app-id: " and paste it on `_xIgAppId` variable
 ```diff
 - don't share your cookie code with anyone!!! it is the same of your credentials
 ```